HelpBot Assistant

 Touch interaction

-When you tap grid header on touch screen devices, then the selected column header is sorted and display a popup Sorting for multi-column sorting, tap on the popup to sort multiple columns Multi Sorting and then tap the desired grid headers.
+When tapping the grid header on touch devices, the selected column header is sorted and displays a popup Sorting for multi-column sorting; tap the popup to sort multiple columns Multi Sorting and then tap the desired grid headers.

 The allowMultiSorting and allowSorting should be true then only the popup will be shown.